 Recognition for C.J.’s efforts include DCCV’s Volunteer of the Year and the Truman Volunteer Honoree Award from the Democratic Party of the San Fernando Valley.
 In October, she received the Franklin & Eleanor Roosevelt Volunteer of the Year, 44th Assembly District, presented by the Los Angeles County Democratic Party, the largest political party in the US.

 While California held the blue wall with an overwhelming 63 percent for the Democratic presidential candidate, C.J. was devastated by the electoral college decision for the 2016 general election.
 “I have a lot of trepidation over what the next administration will bring; not just for this country but for the entire world,” she said.

-When considering her most successful political or social accomplishments, C.J. counts leading DCCV’s 2013 Garden Party Committee, which holds the record as the club’s most successful fundraising event.
-She also chaired the VCDP Endorsement Committee that first implemented carefully developed procedures for guiding endorsement of candidates in down-ticket races in 2010.
+Considering her most successful political or social accomplishments, C.J. counts leading DCCV’s 2013 Garden Party Committee, which is the club’s most successful fundraising event.
+She also chaired the VCDP Endorsement Committee, that first implemented carefully developed procedures for guiding the endorsement of candidates in down-ticket races in 2010.
 In 2009, she helped DWCCV establish scholarships for young women graduating from the five Conejo Valley public high schools.
-Renamed in 2015 to honor a state senator, whose environmental legislation have influenced worldwide emission standards, the “Fran Pavley Scholarship for Empowering Young Women” has honored 31 young high school seniors with awards totaling nearly $35,000.
+Renamed in 2015 to honor a state senator whose environmental legislation influenced worldwide emission standards, the “Fran Pavley Scholarship for Empowering Young Women” has honored 31 high school seniors with awards totaling nearly $35,000.